NEW, Exclusive Halifax Trails T-Shirts!

 Rugged, hilly landscape with great views.

 Blue Mountain-Birch Cove Wilderness

-Charlies Lake trail is a rugged, hilly, breathtakingly scenic 4km loop section of the larger Kearney Lake trail system in the yet to be created #Blue Mountain-Birch Cove Lakes Wilderness Park.
+Charlies Lake trail is a rugged, hilly, breathtakingly scenic 4km loop section of the larger Kearney Lake trail system in the yet to be created, but long-promised #Blue Mountain-Birch Cove Lakes Wilderness Park.
 The trails are largely unmarked, with occasional maps and signage.
-Navigating this area can be challenging to newcomers, with many paths leading in different directions.
+Navigating this area can be challenging to newcomers, with many interconnected paths leading in different directions.
 Part of a vast wilderness with plenty to explore, Charlie’s lake is an iconic cornerstone in what would be North America’s largest urban wilderness park.

 Un-Marked Hiking Trails

 From the large gravel parking area near Maskwa Aquatic Club, the trailhead is marked by a garbage can and small map posted on a nearby tree.
 Take note of the map and colour marking system as this is one of the only times you will see one during the Charlies Lake loop.